nystudio107/craft-scripts/README.md

 It's recommended that you set up a separate user with access to only S3, and set up a private S3 bucket for your backups.

+You can set `LOCAL_AWS_PROFILE` to determine which AWS profile to connect with.

 See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.

 ### backup_db.sh